(For 2013–2014 academic year) Associate Professors

 The German minor consists of five courses at the 300 and 400 levels, with a minimum GPA of 2.00.
 At least one of the five courses must be a seminar.

-Successful honors students whose departmental average is 3.7 or higher are eligible for high honors.
-For this distinction, the student must fulfill all regular honors requirements and must also pass an additional oral examination based on his or her cumulative work in German courses.
+Successful honors students whose departmental average is 3.50 or higher are eligible for high honors.
+For this distinction the student must fulfill all regular honors requirements and must also pass an additional oral examination based on his or her cumulative work in German courses.

-Acceptance in Delta Phi Alpha (the national German honor society) is possible for all students who have at least two years of college German, a minimum GPA of 3.30 in all German courses, and an overall GPA of 3.00, and who show a continued interest in the study of German language and literature.
+Acceptance is possible for all students who have at least two years of college German, a minimum GPA of 3.30 in all German courses, and an overall GPA of 3.00, and who show a continued interest in the study of German language and literature.

 Both university and major credits are normally granted to students who achieve a score of 4 or 5 on the Advanced Placement examinations in German language and literature.
 Transfer credit for courses taken at other institutions may be granted with the approval of the department chair.